 Northern Bishops Missions have taken place in Sheffield in 2015, Blackburn in 2016 and Durham in 2017.
 The ecumenical Moving Mountains Mission took place across Cumbria in March 2018, the mission to the Diocese of Newcastle in September 2018.
-The next mission weekend will take place from 6-9 September 2018 in the Diocese of Liverpool, followed by Southwell & Nottingham from 12 - 15 September 2019 and York from Thursday 12 to Sunday 15 March 2020.
+The next mission weekend will take place from 7 - 10 March 2019 in the Diocese of Liverpool, followed by Southwell & Nottingham from 12 - 15 September 2019 and York from Thursday 12 to Sunday 15 March 2020.